RajviSheth/RajviSheth/README.md

 ## About Me

 - 🔭 I’m pursuing Masters in Computer Science from Rochester Institute of Technology (RIT)
-- 🌱 I’m currently learning React
+- 🌱 Know me more at : https://rajvi-sheth-portfolio.vercel.app/
 - 💬 Ask me about Python, Databases, SQL
 - 📫 Reach me at: rs2631@rit.edu or rajvi.sheth@gmail.com
 - 😄 Pronouns: She/her